 Sector Slipping

-It keeps the data in chronological order during a format or transfer process by pushing down problematic sector sites.
-The drive contains Spares all over for this reason.
+It keeps data in chronological order during a format or transfer process by pushing down problematic sector sites, and the drive contains spares for this reason.

 Seek

-It can be defined as a read/write headset being moved to a specified spot.
-The actuator transfers the heads to the cylinder holding the data storage sector and track.
+The process of accessing data on a hard drive can be defined as a read/write headset being moved to a specified spot.
+This involves the actuator, which transfers the heads to the cylinder holding the data storage sector and track.

 Seek Time